cnedwards/cnedwards.github.io/_pages/about.md

 News
 =====

+* I'm excited to have contributed to the exciting "[Artificial Intelligence for Science in Quantum, Atomistic, and Continuum Systems
+](https://arxiv.org/abs/2307.08423)" survey!
+Particularly, my contribution focused on the " Natural Language-Guided Scientific Discovery" section.

 * I've released a new preprint: "[SynerGPT: In-Context Learning for Personalized Drug Synergy Prediction and Drug Design](https://www.biorxiv.org/content/10.1101/2023.07.06.547759v1)".
 Thanks to my collaborators at AI2 and UIUC for making it possible!